pferdy/DeskTop/README.md

 ## Introduction for non-crypto Developers

 ### What is Convex?

+– A platform for building decentralised applications (dApps)
+– Provides sub-second performance at 10k+ transactions per second (TPS) on a public or private network
+– Immutable data stores, securely encrypted

+### What is Convex?
-– A platform for building decentralised applications (dApps) – Provides sub-second performance at 10k+ transactions per second TPS on a public or private network – Immutable data stores, securely encrypted
+– A platform for building decentralised applications (dApps)
+– Provides sub-second performance at 10k+ transactions per second (TPS) on a public or private network
+– Immutable data stores, securely encrypted

 ### Convex Desktop:
 - Create Convex accounts and Peers via a graphical user interface (GUI) for operating networks
 - Allows developers to generate test networks and secure crypto keys prior to production use